 Contributed By Arntzen de Besche Advokatfirma AS

 In Norway, public procurement is regulated by the Public Procurement Act.
-The Public Procurement Act regulates the general principles for public procurement, and is accompanied by several regulations that set out more detailed rules for each sector.
-These regulations comprise the Public Procurement Regulation, the Utilities Regulation, the Defence and Security Regulation and the Regulation on Concessions Procurement.
+The Public Procurement Act regulates the general principles for public procurement, and this is accompanied by several regulations that set out more detailed rules of each sector.
+These regulations are as follows: the Public Procurement Regulation, the Utilities Regulation, the Defence and Security Regulation and the Regulation on Concessions Procurement.
 In addition, there is a separate Regulation on the Complaints Board for Public Procurement.
-This regulation regulates the procedural rules applicable to the Norwegian Complaints Board.
+This regulates the procedural rules applicable to the Norwegian Complaints Board.

-When contracting authorities mentioned in 1.2 Entities Subject to Procurement Regulation, above, enter into contracts regarding works, supplies and services, the contracts are subject to public procurement regulation if the estimated value is equal to or exceeds NOK100,000 (excluding VAT).
-The minimum value thresholds for all contracts that are subject to procurement regulation are NOK100,000 (excluding VAT).
+When contracting authorities mentioned above enters into contracts regarding works, supplies and services, the contracts are subject to public procurement regulation if the estimated value is equal to or exceeds NOK100,000 excluding VAT.
+The minimum value thresholds for all contracts that are subject to procurement regulation are NOK100,000 excluding VAT.

-The question of what part of the public procurement regulation applies to an individual contract depends on the estimated value of the contract.
-The national threshold is NOK1,300,000 for works, supplies and services contracts.
-The threshold for public services contracts for social and other specific services is NOK6,950,000.
+When it comes to establishing what part of the public procurement regulation applies to an individual contract, it depends on the estimated value of the contract.
+The national threshold is NOK1.3 million for works, supplies and services contracts.
+The threshold for public services contracts for social and other specific services is NOK7.2 million.

-Part II of the public regulation will apply to contracts with an estimated value between NOK1,300,000 and the EU threshold.
+Part II of the public regulation will apply to contracts with an estimated value between NOK1.3 million and the EU threshold.

 Part III of the public regulation will apply to contracts with an estimated value over the EU threshold.
-The EU threshold is NOK1,300,000 for government supplies and services contracts, NOK2,000,000 for other contracting authorities that are subject to the public procurement regulation and NOK51,000,000 for works contracts.
+The EU threshold is NOK1.3 million for government’s supplies and services contracts, NOK2.05 million for other contracting authorities that are subject to the public procurement regulation, and NOK51.5 million for works contracts.

-Part IV will apply to contracts for health and social care services over NOK6,950,000.
+Part IV will apply to contracts for health and social care services over NOK7.2 million.

-Part V will apply to design contests with an estimated value over NOK1,300,000.
+Part V will apply to design contests with an estimated value over NOK1.3 million.

-In the utility sector the threshold is NOK4,100,000 for supply and service contracts.
-For works contracts in the utility sector the threshold is NOK51,000,000, and NOK9,250,000 for health and social care contracts.
+In the utility sector the threshold is NOK4.1 million for supply and service contracts.
+For works contracts in the utility sector, the threshold is NOK51.5 million, and NOK9.6 million for health and social care contracts.
 Aside from the latter, the threshold is the same in the defence and security sector.

-However, according to the Public Procurement Act, the right to take part in an award procedure is extended only to businesses that are established in accordance with the legislation of an EEA state and have their main administration or principal place of business in such a state.
+However, right holders of the public procurement regulation are, according to the Public Procurement Act, businesses that are established in accordance with the legislation of an EEA state and have their main administration or principal place of business in such a state.
 The same applies to businesses that are granted rights under the WTO agreement on public procurement or other international agreements that Norway is obliged to follow.

-There are several key obligations under the public procurement legislation.
-One is to ensure that public funds are utilised as well as possible, and that the purchases made contribute to a competitive business sector.
+There are several key obligations of note under the public procurement legislation.
+The first to highlight is the obligation is to ensure that public funds are utilised as well as possible, and that the purchases contribute to a competitive business sector.
 It is important that contracting authorities act with integrity so that the public has confidence that public procurement takes place in a socially responsible manner.

-Another key obligation is that the contracting authorities are obliged to publish a contract notice for all contracts with an estimated value over the national threshold.
-This obligation entails transparency in the public sector, while stimulating competition in the business sector.
+A second obligation to highlight is that the contracting authorities are obliged to publish a contract notice for all contracts that have an estimated value over the national threshold.
+This obligation ensures transparency in the public sector while stimulating competition in the business sector.

-The general principles of the public procurement legislation are competition, equal treatment, foreseeability, verification and proportionality.
+When it comes to the key obligations of the public procurement legislation, it is equally necessary to highlight the general principles.
+The general principles are competition, equal treatment, foreseeability, verification and proportionality.
 Essentially, the general principles can form an independent basis for duties and rights for contracting authorities and bidders, which means that the general principles must be observed.

-For contracts subject to the Procurement Regulation part II (exceeding the national threshold), tender procedures shall be published in the Norwegian Database for Public Procurements, known as 'Doffin' (www.doffin.no).
+For contracts subject to the Procurement Regulation part II (exceeding the national threshold), tender procedures shall be published in the Norwegian Database for Public procurements ("Doffin").

-For contracts subject to the Procurement Regulation part III (exceeding the EU threshold), the tender procedure must be published in Doffin and Tenders Electronic Daily or TED (ted.europa.eu).
+For contracts subject to the Procurement Regulation part III (exceeding the EU threshold), the tender procedure must be published in Doffin and Tenders Electronic Daily (TED).